mrcoles/test-chrome-blank-canvas/README.md

 ```

 If I run Canary with the `--disable-gpu` flag then this page always loads fine and I don't see the error message either, e.g., via `/Applications/Google\ Chrome\ Canary.app/Contents/MacOS/Google\ Chrome\ Canary --disable-gpu`.

+## Update

+If I add a delay after each drawImage call, then it appears this bug goes away?
+Is there some kind of race condition?